Xtreme Pro Wrestling: East Coast invasion and closure (2002–2003)

+Reunions (2008, 2009, 2011)

-In June 2007, Big Vision Entertainment, the owners of XPW, worked on MTV's Wrestling Society X which featured many XPW alumni.
+Between 2008 and 2011, three XPW reunion shows were held, two in Los Angeles and a third in Tultitlan, Mexico.
+The first was Cold Day in Hell, held on May 24, 2008.
+The event came about when Big Vision Entertainment, the owners of XPW, worked on MTV's Wrestling Society X which featured many XPW alumni.
 While working on the project, the company came up with the idea to hold an XPW reunion show.
-The event was produced by Kevin Kleinrock, Mike Hartsfield, and Kris Kloss.
-Vic Grimes was originally scheduled to be part of the event but had to drop out due to an injury.
+The event was produced by Kevin Kleinrock and Kris Kloss.
 Big Vision Entertainment released Cold Day in Hell on DVD and Blu-ray in January 2009, which included the entire event and its 45-minute pre-show.